Follow TV Tropes

 • Conditioned to Accept Horror: The main dramatic theme of the plot before it was streamlined into more mainstream action.

 • Conveniently an Orphan: Done plausibly.
 The Social Welfare Agency only selects girls who don't have extended families who'll be concerned about them.
 As a victim of child sex trafficking, Triela's background is unknown even to the Agency.
 Henrietta's entire family was murdered and Angelica's parents are in prison.
-Petra's family are too poor to travel to see their daughter, which is just as well, as her appearance has been altered completely.
-One of the final chapters hinted that they (and the dance school she attended) were told that she died of her cancer.
+Petra's family are too poor to travel to see their daughter, which is just as well, as her appearance has been altered completely—in the final chapters it's hinted that they (and the dance school she attended) were told that she died of her cancer.
 As Rico is one of the few cyborgs who retains memories of her previous life, the occasional visit from her estranged parents is no doubt enough to reassure them that their ill girl is receiving the best of care, and the Agency would have no trouble getting Rico to play along.

-• Cooldown Hug: Hilshire on Triela after her second go-round with Pinocchio — a Bookend to how Triela refused to let Hilshire comfort her after her first defeat by Pinocchio.
+• Cooldown Hug: Hilshire on Triela after her second go-round with Pinocchio, a Bookend to how Triela refused to let Hilshire comfort her after her first defeat by Pinocchio.

 • Curse That Cures: Rico is a cyborg, Professional Killer, Child Soldier, and, for all practical purposes, a slave owned by a Government Agency of Fiction... and she loves her job.
 Why?
 Because it beats being a quadriplegic.

-• The self-destructive nature of the spiral of revenge and recrimination is a central theme and oft-repeated motif.
+• Cycle of Revenge: The self-destructive nature of the spiral of revenge and recrimination is a central theme and oft-repeated motif.
 One chapter is even entitled "To break the cycle of retaliation" and an entire story arc is entitled "Vendetta".
+Several SWA handlers and Padania terrorists are obsessed with avenging family members killed by the other side.

 • Day in the Life: A Day In The Life Of Claes is a surprisingly moving episode (especially in the anime with its rendition of "Scarborough Fair") showing how Claes tries to mourn a handler she no longer remembers.